-A Guide Countertop Choices
+A Guide For Choosing The Right Countertop

 Whether you’re looking to re-do the countertops in your kitchen or your bathroom, you may find there are more options than you anticipated.
 We break down some of the latest countertop trends in our latest post.
 Read on to learn more about beautiful new countertops from the experts at the Poulin Design Center here in Albuquerque.

 The first option that pops into many homeowners’ minds is granite–and for good reason!
 This countertop option provides natural stone and natural beauty for your kitchen or bathroom.
 Granite is very hard to damage and there’s a good chance your new granite countertops will look like new for decades to come.
-Some popular colors found in granite countertops include, grey, black, white, browns, and reds.
+Some popular colors found in granite countertops include grey, black, white, browns, and reds.

 If you’re looking for more uniformity from your countertops, quartz could be just the thing.
 Known for it’s sparkly, eye-catching appearance, quartz can brighten up your kitchen and wow guests in the bathroom.
 A very popular option for countertops that you’ve likely encountered is white quartz